AshwinKumar2001/ESentiment-main/README.md

 # ESentiment
-Web Application for Product Review Sentiment Analysis.
+A Python Web Application using Django framework for Product Review Sentiment Analysis.